 Awards for composing include finalist in the 2014 American Prize for Choral Composition, third prize in the 2013 Sorel Medallion Prize for Choral Composition, and winner of the 2012 Welcome Christmas Carol Contest run by VocalEssence (Minneapolis) and the American Composers Forum.

-Sheena is a member of the Association of British Choral Directors, the American Choral Directors Association, the American Composers Forum, the International Alliance for Women in Music and PRS for Music.
+Sheena is a member of the Association of British Choral Directors, the American Choral Directors Association, the American Composers Forum, the British Academy of Songwriters, Composers and Authors, and PRS for Music.